 Following Laurie’s talk, explore the Center’s collection of antique roses with Monticello’s own rose expert, Curator of Plants Peggy Cornett.

 From 12-2, don’t miss the “Father of Virginia Wine,” Gabriele Rausse, as he hosts a tasting of his esteemed local wines.

+10 AM -2 PM, Jefferson’s Tufton Farm · FREE; no registration required.
 GPS Address: 1293 Tufton Farm, Charlottesville, VA